xabies/BashBasicGuideForBeginners/README.md

 # BashBasicGuideForBeginners

-Bash basic guide for begginers
+This repository contains all the exercices for the `Bash basic guide for begginers` tutorial.

+This guide can be consulted onle here. [here](https://www.tldp.org/LDP/Bash-Beginners-Guide/html/)